Build a brick pizza oven

 Here I have used clay floor tiles, in hindsight, not a good choice as they crack under heat stress.
 A later version has ceramic furnace tiles in place of these.
 NB that under the floor tiles is a layer of 50 mm brick pavers sitting on top of the cement sheet.
-Next build I will place 50 mm of insulation under the brick pavers, using chaplets to hold the base board up.
+Next build I will place 50 mm of insulation under the brick pavers, using chaplets to hold the baseboard up from squashing the insulation.

-Can you see the pin in the centre of the floor, next to the cup?
+Can you see the pin in the centre of the Pizza oven floor, next to the cup?
 It’s a bolt through a piece of plywood and stuck to the floor with masking tape.

 Here the second layer is stuck to the first layer.
-Looks like the last brick need to be cut to finish this layer.
+Looks like the last brick need to be cut to finish this Pizza oven layer.

 The third layer in place.

 Note the small pieces of brick used as wedges.

 Note the inner top Pizza oven bricks are getting towards being vertical, meaning the mud between the bricks has to dry before moving the former.